carpentries-incubator/hpc-intro/_episodes/11-connecting.md

 {: .language-bash}

 That's all!
-Disconnect, then try to log back into the remote: if your key and agent have been configured correctly, you should not be prompted for a password.
+Disconnect, then try to log back into the remote: if your key and agent have been configured correctly, you should not be prompted for the password for your SSH key.

 ```
 {{ site.remote.prompt }} logout